NicolasVargas/zquire/README.md

 # zquire
 ## Description
+Node module for modules requirement.

+Automatically tries to install the missing modules.
-Node module that enables modules requirement and their runtime installation if not found.
-Modules are returned through a callback or a promise.
+Returns the modules under a callback or a promise.

 ## Installation
 ## Running